100+ Basic Italian Words for Students Studying Abroad

 When you learn a new language, you should always check out the basic rules of grammar.
 This way, it is easier for students to learn the language, which in this case is Italian.

-Before getting to the basics, students must learn about the Italian alphabet and their pronunciations.
+Before learning the basics, students must first learn about the Italian alphabet and its pronunciation.
 Following is a list of Italian words with their corresponding English sounds for a better understanding:

 Italian Letter |